Micmololuwa/Video-Sharing-Platform/README.md

 3. Comment on the issue you wish to resolve for permission
 4. Create a screenshot of your changes when done before PR
 5. You must be an AltSchool Student
+6. All pull request should be send to the review branch

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)